Yash-P1/ezChat/public/README.md

-# Steps to Start the App
+# Steps to Run the App locally

 ## Installation of public folder dependencies